OSGeo/OSGeoLive-doc/CONTRIBUTING.md

 1. Create an account or login on [Transifex](https://www.transifex.com/osgeo/osgeolive/)
 2. Request joining a translation team
 3. Translate !
-4. Please consider adding your self to our [contributor list](https://github.com/OSGeo/OSGeoLive-doc/blob/master/contributors.csv), if you don't know how to use git, please contact a maintainer.
+4. Please consider adding yourself to our [contributor list](https://github.com/OSGeo/OSGeoLive-doc/blob/master/contributors.csv), if you don't know how to use git, please contact a maintainer.

 ### Request a new language